FIGS Course Catalog | Fall 2026

 Economics

 Are you interested in working on Wall Street, consulting for the government, or applying the study of economics to another industry?
-In this FIGS, you will explore the diverse field of economics and discover how it intersects with fields such as politics, psychology, public policy, health, and finance.
+In this FIGS, you will explore the varied field of economics and discover how it intersects with fields such as politics, psychology, public policy, health, and finance.
 Basic economic concepts like resource allocation, individual decision-making, and global trends will be discussed as you get a taste of the powerful analytical tools and skills developed in economics.
 We’ll also examine the flexible academic and career paths and the wide array of opportunities available for economics majors, such as research, extracurricular activities, various certificates in Economics, internships, and more!

 Education